fdazen/fda-documentation/messages_and_emails.md

- - To create a new template, click on the button _New template_ on the top left hand side of the screen:
+ - To create a new template, click on the blue button _New Template_ on the top left hand side of the screen:

 ![Guest_Messages_11.png]({{site.baseurl}}/images/Guest_Messages_11.png)